kpilszak/employees-management/README.md

 The main purpose is to create an employees management app.

 ## Requirements
-* Show a list of employees
+* Show the list of employees.

 ## Technologies
 Project is created with: